QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3_1.md

 ## Upgrade all Template and Standalone VM(s)

 By default, in Qubes R3.0, there is only one template.
-However, users are free to create more templates for special purposes, as well as StandaloneVMs.
+However, users are free to create more templates for special purposes, as well as standalones.
-More information on using multiple templates, as well as StandaloneVMs, can be found [here](/doc/software-update-vm/).
+More information on using multiple templates, as well as standalones, can be found [here](/doc/software-update-vm/).
 The steps described in this section should be repeated in **all** the user's Template and Standalone VMs.

 ### Upgrade Fedora templates:

-1. Open a terminal in the template (or StandaloneVM).
+1. Open a terminal in the template (or standalone).
 (E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)